 - Give containers a quick rinse before recycling.

-- Squash your bottles and remove the lids (place the lids separately in your recycling).
+- Squash your bottles and then place the lids back on.

 - Pump tops and spray lids can’t be recycled.